Innuendo

 Written by N/A

-Robbery 2:04
+Robbery (Demo) 2:04

-Written by ?
+Written by Unknown

-Appears on: Unreleased
+Unreleased

-A harder track featuring lots of guitar.
+A heavier unreleased track featuring lots of guitar.
 Lyrics are still fairly simplistic since this one is a demo.
 Freddie's infamous "na na na na" parts are there for future lyrics.
 Would have been a nice song to accompany The Hitman.
 Freddie sings all vocals.
 Mostly instrumental though.
 Brian probably wrote this one.

-Self Made Man 4:38
+Self Made Man (Demo) 4:38

-Written by ?
+Written by Unknown

-Appears on: Unreleased
+Unreleased

 A really neat demo featuring both Brian and Freddie on vocals.
 Mostly synthesizer, bass, and drums with a guitar solo from Brian.
 Brian sings most of the lead vocals and then Freddie comes in with his bit (kind of like the setup on Sail Away Sweet Sister).
 Track has a very long instrumental outro.
 I would assume that this one was written by Brian and Freddie.

-My Secret Fantasy 2:34
+My Secret Fantasy (Demo) 2:34

-Written by ?
+Written by Unknown

-Appears on: Unreleased
+Unreleased

 Assassin

-Written by ?
+Written by Unknown

-Appears on: Unreleased
+Unreleased